blablacar/ui-library/CONTRIBUTING.md

 # Editor Setup

-We recommend you to add to your text-editor some plugins such as `tslint` or `stylelint` to immediately get the errors without waiting for the precommit-hook crash.
+We recommend you to add to your text-editor some plugins such as `eslint` or `stylelint` to immediately get the errors without waiting for the precommit-hook crash.